Tagliapietra96/logger/README.md

 >
 > The `Copy` feature enhances flexibility by enabling modular and context-aware logging configurations while maintaining a consistent base setup across different > components of your application.

+## Log Management Functionality
+Logger provides three primary ways to manage logs: saving them to the SQLite database, printing them directly to the console without persistence, and retrieving and printing existing logs from the database.
+This section details these functionalities, offering examples and explanations for each.

+1. ### Saving Logs to the Database
+    Logs can be saved to the database using various log levels such as Debug, Info, Warn, Error, and Fatal.
+Each method formats the provided message and stores it in the SQLite database with optional tags and metadata.
+The Fatal log type also triggers an alert and exits the program.
+    #### Example Usage:
+    ```go
+    package main

+    import (
+        "github.com/Tagliapietra96/logger"

+        "time"
+    )

+    func main() {
+        log := logger.New()

+        msg := "initializing components"

+        // Create different log types and save them to the database
+        log.Debug("Debug message: %s", msg)
+        log.Info("App started at: %s", time.Now().Format("2006-01-02 15:04:05"))
+        log.Error("oh no! an error")

+        err := myFunc()
+        if err != nil {
+            // Fatal log - triggers alert and exits
+            log.Fatal(err)
+        }

+        err := log.Warn("Potential issue detected: low disk space")
+        if err != nil {
+            panic(err)
+        }
+    }
+    ```
+    #### Key Details:
+    - **Formatting:** Uses fmt.Sprintf for message formatting.
+    - **Persistence:** Logs are stored in the SQLite database.
+    - **Error Handling:** Each method returns an error if log creation fails.
+    - **Alerts:** Fatal logs trigger alerts using the beeep package and terminate the application.
+    #### Use Cases:
+    - Tracking critical system events with persistent logs.
+    - Debugging issues by storing logs for later retrieval and analysis.
+    - Immediate notification of unrecoverable errors.